CareerExplorer’s step-by-step guide on how to become a zoologist.

-A Bachelor’s in zoology generally opens doors to entry-level and some mid-level positions.
+A Bachelor’s Degree in Zoology generally opens doors to entry-level and some mid-level positions.
 It may be sufficient to obtain an assistant research post.
-However, more advanced roles in applied research typically call for a Master’s degree.
+However, more advanced roles in applied research typically call for a master’s degree.

 Volunteering / Internships / Employment

 As with most occupations, becoming an accomplished zoologist is not merely a matter of obtaining the appropriate education.
 It is an ongoing process of learning, participating in real-world settings, and hopefully experiencing eye-opening moments with the potential to positively impact the profession and the environments it aims to protect.

 While working towards a bachelor’s degree, it is wise to seek out volunteer opportunities, co-op programs, and internships, which may count for college credit.
 They will most definitely provide experience in writing research papers and proposals; offer networking connections; and possibly lead to employment or prove to be beneficial in gaining acceptance to a graduate degree program.